hertogp/stitch/_readme.md

 section with a stitch config could be provided by a default.yaml on pandoc's command line.

-Another use case is when a stitch aware markdown document with a stitch-config in its own `doc.meta` is pulling in another markdown document that is not stitch aware but has codeblocks that you would like to process using the stitch filter.
+Another use case is when a stitch aware markdown document (with a stitch-config in its own `doc.meta`) is pulling in another markdown document that is not stitch aware but has codeblocks that you would like to process using the stitch filter.
+In that scenario the [`inc`]-option is setup to convert the data to a pandoc AST and then filter it using stitch.

-That automatic linking can be prevented by setting `cls=no` in either the relevant stitch-sectin in `doc.meta` or in a codeblock's attributes.
+That automatic linking can be prevented by setting `cls=no` in either the relevant stitch-section in `doc.meta` or in a codeblock's attributes.

 For example, suppose your main document's meta data looks something like: